GraphQL-Portal/graphql-portal/docs-website/docs/configuration/gateway-options.md

 Possible values are: 'debug' | 'info' | 'warn' | 'error'.

+## datadog_logging

+Configures sending of log messages to Datadog.

+### enabled

+Boolean.
+Enable or disable logging to Datadog.
+Defaults to false.

+### apiKey

+String.
+Datadog API key of your application.

+### host

+String.
+Host of the Datadog TCP (TLS) intake.
+Defaults to the US server (_intake.logs.datadoghq.com_).

+### port

+Number.
+Port of the Datadog TCP (TLS) intake.
+Defaults to _10516_.

+### environment

+String.
+Adds an environment attribute to Datadog logs.
+Empty by default.

+### tags

+Array of strings.
+Allows transport level tagging in Datadog.
+Each tag should follow the format `<KEY>:<VALUE>`.
+For more information see https://docs.datadoghq.com/getting_started/tagging/.

 ## redis_connection_string

 Connection string specifying access to a Redis instance, for example: